 4. Take precautions with technology

 Some of your documents will be in electronic form, but a paper printout is still the safer tangible option.
-Our phones do a whole lot of multi-tasking, and if it fails for any reason – a software update, an app glitch, or even just a drained battery – paper is the perfect failsafe.
+Our phones do a lot of multi-tasking, and if it fails for any reason – a software update, an app glitch, or even a drained battery – paper is the perfect failsafe.

 (On that note, a power bank should be an essential part of your tech gear.
 Indeed, many people recommend sharing a power bank, or even a power strip, at conventions.
 It’s a show of goodwill, it guarantees proximity and conversation, and ultimately that’s how all networking starts.)